jacobobryant/biff/docs/01-tutorial/07-realtime.md

 We'll soon add a handler for websocket connection requests.
 It will store all the active websocket connections in an atom, as a map of the form `channel ID -> set of connections`.
-The `com.eelchat/initial-system` map already includes an atom (because the original example app included a websocket example, and we never removed the atom when we started working on eelchat), but it contains a set.
+The `com.eelchat/initial-system` map already includes an atom (because the starter app included a websocket example, and we never removed the atom when we started working on eelchat), but it contains a set.
 So let's change it to a map: